darth10/holy-emacs/README.md

 * <kbd>M-10 C-n</kbd> becomes <kbd>10n</kbd>.
 * <kbd>.</kbd> or <kbd>z</kbd> will repeat the last command.

+If you prefer to not use `god-mode`, toggle the `core-enable-god-mode` variable through `M-x customize-group RET holy-emacs RET`.

 ## Overridden default key bindings

 Some of the default Emacs key bindings are changed, as follows.